 Voluntary Correction Program:

-Charity X and School Distrust Y may also choose to correct their mistake under VCP by completing a submission based on Revenue Procedure 2013-12.
+If they (including their 403B plans) are not under audit, Charity X and School Distrust Y may choose to correct their mistake under VCP by making a submission based on Revenue Procedure 2013-12.

-The fee for Charity X’s VCP submission (based on 75 plan participants) is $2,500.
+The user fee for Charity X’s VCP submission in Example 1, based on 75 plan participants, is $1,500.

-The fee for School District Y’s VCP submission (based on 275 plan participants) is $5,000.
+The user fee for School District Y’s VCP submission in Example 2, based on 275 plan participants, is $5,000.

 Audit Closing Agreement Program: